LayoutXML/AppListManager/README.md

 Listeners for activities:
 1. **activityListener**.
 Receives 4 arguments: *List<AppData>* (your activity list), *Intent*, *Integer* (activity flags), *Integer* (application flags), *Boolean* (whether **applications** match the flags or not), and *Integer* (unique identifier).
 2. **newActivityListener**.
 Receives 7 arguments: *List<AppData>* (your new activity list), *Intent*, *Integer* (activity flags; if getAllNewActivities was called or from a broadcast receiver, then it's 0), *Integer* (application flags; if getAllNewActivities was called or from a broadcast receiver, then it's null), *Boolean* (whether flags match applications; if getAllNewActivities was called or from broadcast receiver, then it's false), *Boolean* (true when from broadcast receiver, otherwise false), and *Integer* (unique identifier).
 3. **uninstalledActivityListener**.
-Receives 4 arguments: *List<AppData>* (your uninstalled activity list), *Intent*, *Boolean* (true when from broadcast receiver, otherwise false), and *Integer* (unique identifier; if from broadcast receiver, it's -1).
+Receives 7 arguments: *List<AppData>* (your uninstalled activity list), *Intent*, *Integer* (activity flags; if getAllUninstalledActivities was called or from a broadcast receiver, then it's 0), *Integer* (application flags; if getAllUninstalledActivities was called or from a broadcast receiver, then it's null), *Boolean* (whether flags match applications; if getAllUninstalledActivities was called or from broadcast receiver, then it's false), *Boolean* (true when from broadcast receiver, otherwise false), and *Integer* (unique identifier; if from broadcast receiver, it's -1).
 If received from broadcast receiver, received list contains only 1 activity for every uninstalled application (with only package name set) but if the application has 2 activities that are in the list, they can still be removed with `.removeAll(...)`.

 Other listeners:
 1. **sortListener**.
 Receives 4 arguments: *List<AppData>* (your sorted activities list), *Integer* (explains how to sort), *Integer* (explains how to sort), *Integer* (unique identifier).
 Explained in more detail in "Sorting" section [here](https://github.com/LayoutXML/AppListManager#sorting).